fruityvince/Athena/README.md

 # How to write an Athena Process class ?

-Any process to use within Athena have to inherit from `Athena.AtCore.Process` that is an abstract object and can not be instanciated, it come with `check`, `fix` and `tool` methods that you will need to override.
+Any process to use within Athena have to inherit from `Athena.AtCore.Process` that is an abstract object and can not be instanciated, it comes with `check`, `fix` and `tool` methods that you will need to override.
 If they are overrided the `Athena.AtCore.Blueprint` object will have its equivalent attributes to `True` (`isCheckable` if the Process have the `check` method overrided, `isFixable` for the `fix` and `hasTool` for the `tool`).

 The Process base class will also define attributes like `toCheck`, `toFix`, `data` and `iChecked` for you to manage your data internally (But you can define yours).
 There also are dunder variables like `_docFormat_` which have to be a dict containing key/value pair to format the `__doc__` attribute of your class.